 Graduate Certificate in Archives and Special Collections

-The 18-credit hour certificate combines online coursework related to archival history, theory, methods, organization, and ethics, with an archival practicum, which can be arranged at an archive or special collection near the student.
-The Certificate can be earned with an MLIS degree, a related master's degree or as post-master's certificate for those holding an MLS or master's degree in a related field.
-Non-LIS graduate students are required to take LIS 505: Cataloging and Classification as a prerequisite.*
+The certificate can be earned with an MLIS degree*, a related master’s degree, or as post-master’s certificate for those holding an MLIS or master’s degree in a related field.
+(Non-LIS graduate students are required to take LIS 505: Cataloging and Classification as a prerequisite.)

-- LIS 646: Special Collections and Archives (3 credits)
+- LIS 646: Introduction to Archival Theory and Practice (3 credits)

 - LIS 647: Introduction to Archival Organization (3 credits)